Malik-Shah I: Death and aftermath

 Malik-Shah died on 19 November 1092 while he was hunting.
 He was most likely poisoned by the caliph or the supporters of Nizam al-Mulk.
 Under the orders of Terken Khatun, Malik-Shah's body was taken back to Isfahan, where it was buried in a madrasa.

 Upon his death, the Seljuk Empire fell into chaos, as rival successors and regional governors carved up their empire and waged war against each other.
 The situation within the Seljuk lands was further complicated by the beginning of the First Crusade, which detached large portions of Syria and Palestine from Muslim control in 1098 and 1099.
 The success of the First Crusade is at least in part attributable to the political confusion which resulted from Malik-Shah's death.

 Family

-One of his wives was Terken Khatun.
-She was the daughter of Tamghach Khan Ibrahim.
-She was born in 1053.
-They married in 1065.
-She had five sons, Dawud, who died in 1082, Ahmed, who died in 1088–9, aged eleven, Sultan Mahmud I, born in 1087–8, Abu'l-Qasim, who died in childhood, and another son who died in childhood, and was buried in Ray.
-She died in 1094.
-Another of his wives was Zubayda Khatun.
-She was born in 1056.
-She was the daughter of Yaquti, and the granddaughter of Chaghri Beg.
-She was the mother of Malik-Shah's eldest son, Sultan Barkiyaruq.
-She died in 1099.
-One of his concubines was Taj al-Din Khatun Safariyya, also known as Bushali.
-She was the mother of Sultans Muhammad Tapar and Ahmad Sanjar, and another son who died in childhood, and was buried in Ray.
-She died in Merv in 1121.

-Two other sons, whose mothers are unknown were Tughril and Amir Khumarin, who was born with white hairs over his body and white eyelashes.
-One of his daughters, Mah-i Mulk Khatun, whose mother was Terken Khatun, married Abbasid Caliph Al-Muqtadi in 1082.
-Another daughter, Sitara Khatun, was married to Garshasp II, son of Ali ibn Faramurz.
-Another daughter married Najm al-Daula, son of Shahriyar ibn Qarin.
-Another daughter was married by Sanjar to the Ispahbud Taj al-Multk Mardavij, son of Ali ibn Mardavij.
-Another daughter, Terken Khatun, was married to the Kara-Khanid Muhammad Arslan Khan.
-Their son Rukn al-Din Mahmud Khan, succeeded Sanjar in Khurasan.
-Another daughter, Gawhar Khatun, was married to Mas'ud III of Ghazni.
-Another daughter, Ismah Khatun, married Abbasid Caliph Al-Mustazhir in 1109.
+Malikshah had many wives and concubines and multiple children born from them.
+Principal wives were: